MikhailTerekhov/mup/README.md

 This project is licensed under the LICENSE file in the root directory of the project.

-The initial the implementation was done by Berke Argin.
+The initial mup implementation was done by Berke Argin.

 The initial code of this repository has been initiated by the [Python Machine Learning Research Project Template](https://github.com/CLAIRE-Labo/python-ml-research-template) with the LICENSE.ml-template file.